python/devguide/faq.rst

 How do I commit a change to a file?
 -------------------------------------------------------------------------------

-To have any changes to a file (which include adding a new file or deleting an existing one), you use the command::
+To commit any changes to a file (which includes adding a new file or deleting an existing one), you use the command::

  hg commit [PATH]